 These are a few of the ways that senior drivers can stay safe and avoid accidents.

-Various health conditions can lead to dangerous driving.
-By carefully monitoring your health and watching for any signs of declining driving skills, you can safely share the road with any young whippersnapper.
+While, true, various health conditions can lead to dangerous driving, by carefully monitoring your health and watching for any signs of declining driving skills, you can safely share the road with any young whippersnapper.
 And stats back it up: the IIHS reports that traffic fatalities among older people dropped a whopping 46 percent per capita from 1975 through 2012.

 Your own history of safe driving will always be rewarded by lower car insurance rates.
 If you're looking for a new policy, you can easily shop and compare through Esurance at any time.